-Participating institutions may carry over up to ten percent (10%) of the work study program funds received in one fiscal year to the next fiscal year, provided however, that any carryover funds shall be used exclusively in the work study program.
-Any unexpended funds in excess of the ten percent (10%) provided herein shall be returned to the edistributed by the Office of the State Board of Education to be reallocated to the work study account.
-(7 1 93) 107.
-Educational Need; Work Experience.
-Purpose.
-The purpose of the educational need portion of the work study program is to enable students, without regard to financial need, to gain valuable work and career work experience related to their field of 02.
+- 01. Purpose.
+The purpose of the educational need portion of the work study program is to enable students, without regard to financial need, to gain valuable work and career work experience related to their field of study.
+(7-1-93) - O2.
 Determination of Educational Need.
 Requirements for determining educational need shall be formulated by each participating institution, subject to review by the State Board of Education.
-In reviewing such requirements, the State Board of Education will consider the following minimum guidelines: The requirement that the work experience be related to the student's "field of study" shall mean the student's declared major or minor or, if a vocational student, a specific vocational program for which the student is seeking a degree, certificate, or license.
-"Field of study" may also include a specific course or academic or vocational project which complements the student's major, minor, or vocational program, provided the student obtains a written statement from an advisor or the professor or instructor of the specific course or project that the work experience proposed is related to, and will complement the major, minor, or vocational programs which the student is pursuing The financial resources of the student, including but not limited to individual or family income, may not be considered in determining eligibility.
-In addition to the above, participating institutions which are controlled by sectarian organizations are subject to the following constitutional and statutory restrictions: No student may participate whose course of study is sectarian in nature or who is pursuing an educational program leading to a baccalaureate or other degree in theology or divinity.
-(7-1-93) ii.
-Students at such participating institutions may participate only in the off campus work experience portion of the program.
-Off campus employment may not be located at, or be performed on behalf of, a church, sectarian or religious organization, religious denomination, seet, or society, whether incorporated or unincorporated.
-(7-1-93) 108.
-999. (RESERVED)
+In reviewing such requirements, the State Board of Education will consider the following minimum guidelines: (7-1-93) - a.
+The requirement that the work experience be related to the student's "field of study" shall mean the student's declared major or minor or, if a vocational student, a specific vocational program for which the student is seeking a degree, certificate, or license.
+"Field of study" may also include a specific course or academic or vocational project which complements the student's major, minor, or vocational program, provided the student obtains a written statement from an advisor or the professor or instructor of the specific course or project that the work experience proposed is related to, and will complement the major, minor, or vocational programs which the student is pursuing.

+(7-1-93) - b.
+The financial resources of the student, including but not limited to individual or family income, may not be considered in determining eligibility.
+(7-1-93) - c.
+In addition to the above, participating institutions which are controlled by sectarian organizations are subject to the following constitutional and statutory restrictions: (7-1-93) - i.
+No student may participate whose course of study is sectarian in nature or who is pursuing an educational program leading to a baccalaureate or other degree in theology or divinity.
+(7-1-93) - ii.
+Students at such participating institutions may participate only in the off-campus work experience portion of the program.
+(7-1-93) - iii.
+Off-campus employment may not be located at, or be performed on behalf of, a church, sectarian or religious organization, religious denomination, sect, or society, whether incorporated or unincorporated.
+(7-1-93)

-Proposed Rule IDAPA 08.01.11 - Registration of Post-Secondary Education Institutions and Proprietary Schools
+Pending Rule Docket 08-0111-1201 - Registration of Post-Secondary Education Institutions and Proprietary Schools